adonisjs/v6-docs/content/docs/experimental/inertia.md

 #### Update the Vite config

 First, make sure you have registered the `inertia` vite plugin.
-Once done, you should update the path to the server entrypoint in the `vite.config.ts` file in case you are using a different path.
+Once done, you should update the path to the server entrypoint in the `vite.config.ts` file if you use a different path.

 ```ts
 import { defineConfig } from 'vite'